13 Seattle Fintech Companies Investing in the Future

 Seattle may not be the first place that comes to mind when discussing global financial hot spots, but the next generation of fintech is happening right in our own backyard.
 The city harmonizes well-established fintech companies with new up-and-comers to make for a symphony of next-level innovation.
-Whether it’s cryptocurrency, banking software or simply helping people meet their savings goals, these 16 fintech companies in Seattle are making their mark on the finance industry.

 What they do: Pitchbook is an impartial research firm dedicated to providing news, data and analysis to the private equity and venture capital industries.
 The company analyzes the markets and offers advice on everything from investment opportunities to mergers and acquisitions.
 PitchBook was acquired by Chicago-based investment research firm Morningstar in 2016 and counts Microsoft, Deutsche Bank and Deloitte as just some of the high-profile clients that use the firm’s advice.

 What they do: Remitly is a mobile payment system that enables peer-to-peer international money transfers from the US.
 In addition to being able to send currency to people in a myriad of countries, the company also offers the option to send it express, which will reach the receiver instantly.

 What they do: Carta lets pre-IPO and seed-stage companies electronically manage equity by syncing employees, auditors, shareholders and legal counsel.
 The platform turns employees into owners by managing equity at scale, offering reporting and administrative tools that will map out a plan through IPO.

 What they do: Coaches, teams and instructors can focus more on their jobs and less on their fundraising initiatives with Snap!
 Raise.
 The company’s fundraising platform lets organizations post videos online asking for donations instead of the antiquated fundraising method of selling candy or flowers door-to-door.